raulgol/3D-CAPTCHA/README.md

 Because the CAPTCHAs themselves will not be sent directly from server to fron-end, so it's hard for hackers to intercept the CAPTCHA information.
 The 3D object models, background noise of textures and CAPTCHAs are all random, all of these will increase the difficulty for robots to crack.
 ## Future Work
-Add more 3D models.
+Add more 3D models.<br />
-Add more complex animations to 3D models.
+Add more complex animations to 3D models.<br />
-Create more effective background noise.
+Create more effective background noise.<br />
 Build the project as WebGL version to make it easier to use.

 ></content>